SotirisTouliopoulos/sotiristouliopoulos.github.io/_pages/about.md

 ## 📚 Teaching

-I have created introductory tutorials for programming and bioinformatics concepts, freely available for everyone interested.
+I have created educational tutorials to introduce programming and core bioinformatics concepts to beginners.
-I have also organized several workshops in Student Conferences oriented in the field on Synthetic, Structural and Computational Biology.
+These tutorials were presented as hands-on workshops in Student Conferences.